AFS Intercultural Programs: World War I

 This marked the formal beginning of American Ambulance Field Service, three units of which made their mark during battles in northern France, the Champagne, Verdun and the Vosges.

 By the summer of 1916, the Field Service severed its ties with the American Ambulance and moved its operations from cramped quarters in Neuilly to Paris, onto the spacious grounds of the Delessert château at 21 rue Raynouard in the Passy area of Paris.
-There, it grew rapidly over the next year, continuing to provide "sanitary sections" to the French Army, while also serving as a recruitment source of combat pilots for the newly formed Escadrille Lafayette, one of whose prime movers, Dr. Edmund L. Gros, was the Field Service's in-house physician.
+There, it grew rapidly over the next year, continuing to provide "sanitary sections" to the French Army, while also serving as a recruitment source of combat pilots for the newly formed Escadrille Lafayette, one of whose prime movers, Edmund L. Gros, was the Field Service's in-house physician.

-When the United States entered the war in April 1917, the French Army successfully appealed to the Field Service for drivers for its military transport sections —and so, no longer limited to medical transport, the organization renamed itself the “American Field Service”, thus establishing today's well-known acronym, “AFS”.
+By 1917 the Field Service had 33 ambulance sections with about 1200 volunteers total.
+When the United States entered the war in April 1917, the French Army successfully appealed to the Field Service for drivers for its military transport sections.
+Using excess ambulance volunteers that agreed to enlist in the French Army, the service established 14 transportation combat units with 800 drivers carrying ammunition and supplies.
+No longer limited to medical transport, the organization renamed itself the "American Field Service", thus establishing today's well-known acronym, "AFS".

-Before the AFS was absorbed into the much larger, federalized U.S. Army Ambulance Service, it had numbered more than 2500 volunteers, including some 800 drivers of French military transport trucks.
+While American media described the ambulance and transport units as easy duty, many volunteered for AFS to join the fighting as fast as possible.
+Before the AFS was absorbed into the much larger, federalized U.S. Army Ambulance Service in autumn 1917 (many transport drivers joining the Motor Transport Corps), it had numbered more than 2500 volunteers, including some 800 drivers of French military transport trucks.
 It had actively recruited its drivers from the campuses of American colleges and universities, promoting morale by creating units with volunteers from the same schools.
 All financed their own uniforms and transportation to France where they worked under the same conditions as French ambulance drivers—with the same pay—and often found themselves serving under extremely dangerous missions on the Front.
-By the end of the war, some 127 men who had served with the AFS were killed and a notable number of individuals and units earned the Croix de Guerre and the Médaille de Guerre for their heroic actions as drivers.
+By the end of the war, some 127 men who had served with the AFS had been killed and a notable number of individuals and units had earned the Croix de Guerre and the Médaille de Guerre for their heroic actions as drivers.